Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-13-subscriber-key.md

 category: features
 date: 2015-05-14 12:00:00
 order: 1
+feature: "Subscriber Key"
 ---

 Set the Subscriber Key to a specific value provided by your customer or some other unique identifier for the Contact like mobile number, e-mail address, customer number, etc.

-The `ETPush.getInstance().setSubscriberKey()` method will create a new `Registration` record and send it to the Marketing Cloud.
-The contact record may take up to {{ site.propagationDelay }} to record this value.
-If the internet is not available when the update is made, or an error occurs, the SDK will save the update and retry until the update is successful.
+> NOTE: The SDK will send changes to {{ page.feature }} to the Marketing Cloud with a REST call one minute after the first change to any Marketing Cloud data.
+If the REST call fails (no network for example), then it will retry in one minute intervals until the app is suspended.
+If the send is unsuccessful before the app is suspended, the data will be sent the next time the app is opened.
+It will take up to {{ site.propagationDelay }} for this value to be recorded in the Contact record once the REST call is made by the SDK."

 ### setSubscriberKey()
 <script src="https://gist.github.com/sfmc-mobilepushsdk/bd21fa6afc45a417618e.js"></script>